By Aly Semigran

 Arthritis (or more specifically, osteoarthritis) in dogs is a common condition that occurs in many canines as a result of injury, developmental disorders, or the wear and tear of aging.
 This painful ailment is caused by abnormal changes in a dog’s joints and results in chronic inflammation.
 Dogs suffering from arthritis may experience mild discomfort or severe pain but the condition gets worse over time, which makes treatment a priority for pet parents.

-As part of their treatment plan, veterinarians will often recommend certain prescription pain medications or, possibly, a change in diet to help alleviate the symptoms of arthritis in canines.
+As part of their treatment plan, veterinarians will often recommend certain pet prescription pain relief and arthritis management medications or, possibly, a change in diet to help alleviate the symptoms of arthritis in canines.
 But if you’re searching for an alternative to prescription pain medications, there are natural treatments that may help pet owners manage arthritis pain in their dogs.

 How Can You Tell If Your Dog Has Arthritis?